llumj/Biodiversity_Intactness_Index_change_in_Maricopa_County/README.md

 ### **Title:** Urbanization and Biodiversity Loss: Analyzing the Impact on Phoenix, AZ (2017-2020)

 #### **About:**
 This repository aims to analyze the impact of urbanization on biodiversity loss in Phoenix, AZ, from 2017 to 2020.
-Through data analysis and visualization, we aim to identify areas where biodiversity intactness has been most significantly affected
+Through data analysis and visualization, we aim to identify areas where biodiversity intactness has been most significantly affected.
+In this repository you will find a data folder containing the shapfile for Phoenix Subdivision, a README containing everything you need to know about the repository, a .gitignore showing which objects git is not tracking, and a .ipynb notebook containing my analysis of BII chnage in the Poenix Subdivision.

 #### **Repository Structure:**
 ```